secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk/index.html.md

 When an employee joins the scheme they will be sent a welcome pack in the post stating that they are now a scheme member, it will also have their login details.
 Employees can login to access their own personal fund and can make adjustments as they see fit.

-If the team member hasn't received their Scottish Widows package in the mail within their first 2 months of thier joining date, they can log on to their
+If the team member hasn't received their Scottish Widows package in the mail within their first 2 months of their joining date, they can log on to their
 [Scottish Widows Portal](http://www.scottishwidows.co.uk/personal).
 Select “Register Now’, and fill out your details (no need to fill out the Policy Number, as you can use your National Insurance Number instead).
 Please do not try to log in via the portal before Papaya has uploaded your information in accordance to the schedule above, as you will be denied access.

 Some other key points of the scheme are as follows: